Engage Local Communities

 Journey For Good Foundation: changing lives in North American communities

-The Journey For Good Foundation embodies Avolta North America’s unwavering commitment to addressing poverty and driving lasting social impact through community-focused initiatives.
-Established in April 2024, it builds on the legacy of the former HMSHost Foundation by uniting the charitable efforts of several Avolta brands HMSHost, Hudson, and Dufry in the region.
-Its mission is rooted in creating sustainable and scalable solutions with a focus on five key areas: food security, safe housing, education, workforce development, and support for veterans and their families.
+The Journey For Good Foundation is the charitable arm of Avolta in North America, reflecting the company’s enduring commitment to fighting poverty and fostering lasting social impact.
+Established in April 2024, the Foundation builds on the legacy of the HMSHost Foundation and unites the philanthropic efforts of HMSHost, Hudson, and Dufry under one mission-driven umbrella.
+With a focus on funding sustainable and scalable solutions, the Foundation targets five key areas: food security, combating homelessness, education, workforce development, and support for veterans and their families.

 At the heart of the Foundation’s operations is an innovative fundraising mechanism.
-Travelers shopping at participating Avolta dining venues, convenience stores, and duty-free outlets can round up their purchases to the nearest dollar, with the extra funds directly supporting the Foundation’s programs.
-This initiative has already made a significant impact, with nearly USD 1.5 million awarded to 65 charitable organizations across North America during 2024.
+Travelers shopping at participating Avolta dining venues, retail stores, and duty-free outlets in North America can round up their purchases to the nearest dollar, with the extra funds directly supporting the Foundation’s programs.
+This initiative builds on the success of Hudson’s long-running round-up-for-charity program, which was integrated into the Journey For Good Foundation’s efforts.

 By addressing the root causes of poverty and fostering community empowerment, the Journey For Good Foundation is transforming lives.
-It exemplifies Avolta’s commitment to Environmental, Social, and Governance (ESG) principles by creating tangible, positive outcomes, while fostering resilience, opportunity, and inclusion.
+It exemplifies Avolta’s commitment to sustainability principles by creating tangible, positive outcomes, while fostering resilience, opportunity, and inclusion.
 For more information, visit the website https://journeyforgood.org.

 Food donations: offering support for local communities while reducing food waste

-Within the F&B sector, Avolta has a series of active partnerships with non-profit organizations in the different regions where the company operates.
+Within the F&B sector, Avolta has a series of active partnerships with non-profit organizations across the regions where the company operates.

-Among these, in the USA, Avolta has cooperated with the Food Donation Connection (FDC) since 2011, by donating surplus food to people in need through partnerships with local social service agencies.
-Every donor location is matched with a group of qualified charities that collect the food at scheduled days and times.
-FDC has worked with our operational teams to make sure the food is safe and healthy and to render the donation process more efficient and secure.
-In 2024, our F&B teams have provided about 320,000 meals to charities across North America.
-We are expanding our food donation program to our retail operations and will widely deploy this retail process in 2025.
+In the USA, Avolta Food & Beverage has been working with Food Donation Connection (FDC) since 2011 to donate surplus food to people in need through partnerships with charities.
+Every donor location is matched with a group of qualified charities that collect the food on scheduled days and times.
+FDC has worked with our operational teams to make sure the food is safe and healthy and to make the donation process more efficient and secure.

-Also in Italy, Avolta has been actively supporting non-profit organizations active in combating food waste.
-Its most significant partnerships include those with Banco Alimentare, Pane Quotidiano and Fondazione IBVA, which receive surplus food and donations from Autogrill’s central warehouse.
 Since 1989, Banco Alimentare has been collecting unspoiled, non-expired food that is no longer sellable and would otherwise be thrown away.
-Pane Quotidiano, based in Milan, puts human dignity at the center of its activity and has been distributing food to those who need it since 1898, while Fondazione IBVA, based in Milan since 1801, offers families in need a supermarket where they can shop for free with dignity, just like regular customers.
-In 2024, over 220,000 product items were donated to these local charities.
+Pane Quotidiano, based in Milan, puts human dignity at the center of its mission and has been distributing food to those who need it since 1898, while Fondazione IBVA, based in Milan since 1801, offers families in need a supermarket where they can shop for free with dignity, just like regular customers.

 Clean water & sanitation for communities